 From the main page with the banner list you can click on the Chart link on the right to get a panel with a report of the last 30 days stats.
 This panel shows impressions and clicks.

 The period can be changed with the controls at the top of the page, you can choose two dates to define the period.

-Data are also grouped, so you can see stats for a single Banner or for all the banner of a specified Campaign.
+Data is also grouped, so you can see stats for a single Banner or for all the banners of a specified Campaign.